InspiryThemes/realhomes-docs/docs/configure-header-settings.md

 The **Sticky Header** option is found in **Dashboard → RealHomes → Customize Settings → Header → Basics**.

+!!! info "Important"

+    If you have created your header with Elementor, follow the instructions provided in <a href="https://realhomes.io/documentation/custom-header-footer-elementor/#how-to-make-elementor-header-sticky">this guide</a> to make it sticky.

 ### **Contact Information**

 You can add/modify the **Contact Information** for the header in **Dashboard → RealHomes → Customize Settings → Header → Contact Information**.